kawilliams8/BYOB/README.md

 | Request one forecast zone |`/api/v1/forecast_zones/:id`| GET | none |
 | Request one avalanche report |`/api/v1/avalanches/:id`| GET | none |

+The `:id` should be replaced with the `id` number of a user selected forecast_zone or avalanche.

 #### forecast_zone entry:
 `{